 How to install and configure Azure PowerShell

-Azure PowerShell is a module that provides cmdlets to manage Azure with Windows PowerShell.
+Azure PowerShell is a set of modules that provide cmdlets to manage Azure with Windows PowerShell.
 You can use the cmdlets to create, test, deploy, and manage solutions and services delivered through the Azure platform.
 In most cases, the cmdlets can be used for the same tasks as the Azure Management Portal, such as creating and configuring cloud services, virtual machines, virtual networks, and web apps.

 Following are the two methods by which you can install Azure PowerShell.
 You can install it either from WebPI, or the PowerShell Gallery:

 Installing Azure PowerShell 1.0 and greater from WebPI is the same as it was for 0.9.x.
-Download Azure Powershell and start the install.
-If you have Azure PowerShell 0.9.x installed, you will be prompted to uninstall 0.9.x.
-If you installed Azure PowerShell modules from PowerShell Gallery, the installer requires you to remove the modules before installation to ensure a consistent Azure PowerShell environment.
+Download Azure PowerShell and start the install.
+If you have Azure PowerShell 0.9.x installed, version 0.9.x will be uninstalled as part of the upgrade.
+If you installed Azure PowerShell modules from PowerShell Gallery, the installer automatically removes the modules before installation to ensure a consistent Azure PowerShell environment.

-Install Azure PowerShell 1.0 or greater from the Gallery using the following commands:
+Install Azure PowerShell 1.3.0 or greater from the PowerShell Gallery using an elevated Windows PowerShell or PowerShell Integrated Scripting Environment (ISE) prompt using the following commands:

 - Install-Module Azure installs the Azure module.
 This module is the Service Management module from Azure PowerShell 0.9.x.
 This should have no major changes and be interchangeable for the previous version of the Azure module.

-The module installs a customized console for Azure PowerShell.
-You can run the cmdlets from the standard Windows PowerShell console, or from the Azure PowerShell console.
+You can run the cmdlets from the standard Windows PowerShell console, or from PowerShell Integrated Scripting Environment (ISE).
 The method you use to open either console depends on the version of Windows you're running:

 On a computer running a version earlier than Windows 8 or Windows Server 2012, use the Start menu.
-From the Start menu, click All Programs, click Azure, and then click Azure PowerShell.
+From the Start menu, click All Programs, click Accessories, click the Windows PowerShell folder, and then click Windows PowerShell.

 You can also run the Windows PowerShell ISE to use menu items and keyboard shortcuts to perform many of the same tasks that you would perform in the Windows PowerShell console.
 To use the ISE, in the Windows PowerShell console, Cmd.exe, or in the Run box, type, powershell_ise.exe.